joergjo/contosoads-containerapp/docs/docker.md

 IP address (_not_ 127.0.0.1).

 This way we can expose Azurite's blob endpoint both on your local network and to the Docker network that the other containers use.
-That is not required for the queue endpoints, since they are not accesses by a web browser.
+Note that this is not required for the queue endpoint, since it is accessed only by the .NET backend services.

 ```yaml
 # image-store.yaml